Table of Contents

 The chosen material or substrate will be placed on a roll which will pass through a series of rotary flexible relief plates.

-A special roller feeds each flexible plate with one color of ink.
+A special roller feeds each flexible printing plate with one color of ink.

-Each color will require an individual plate as the flexible relief plates work interchangeably to provide all the colors on the final printed product.
+Each color will require an individual flexible printing plate as each flexible plate works interchangeably to provide all the colors on the final printed product.

 The great thing about flexo printing is that you can incorporate special finishes within the process including: